ps2alerts/aggregator/README.md

 ## Preface

 This project powers the PS2Alerts website.
-It's primary purpose is to act as a Data Collector, which listens in on events coming in from [Census](https://census.daybreakgames.com) and formats that data into a legible format, commits it to a database, which in turn the [API](https://github.com/PS2Alerts/api) will serve to the [frontend website](https://github.com/PS2Alerts/website).
+Its primary purpose is to act as a Data Collector, which listens in on events coming in from [Census](https://census.daybreakgames.com) and formats that data into a legible format, commits it to a database, which in turn the [API](https://github.com/PS2Alerts/api) will serve to the [frontend website](https://github.com/PS2Alerts/website).

 ## Installation